jcsambangi/bme590final/README.md

 ## Available Scripts

+First, in the project directory, run:

+### `npm install`

-In the project directory, you can run:
+In the project directory, you can then run:

 ### `npm start`